TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 ## 🌱 Key Features

-* Individual plant automation leveraging detailed sensor inputs and comprehensive metadata profiles
+* Individual plant automation leveraging detailed sensor inputs and dynamic JSON profiles
-* Extensive support for monitoring soil moisture, essential nutrients, and heavy metals
+* Sensors for moisture, EC, ET, nutrient levels and AI recommendations
-* Automated daily recalculation of optimal growth thresholds utilizing AI insights
-* Flexible auto/manual modes for AI-guided lifecycle stage detection
+* Binary sensors for irrigation readiness, sensor health and fault detection
+* Switch entities to control irrigation and fertigation
+* Optional AI threshold recalculation using offline or OpenAI logic
-* Structured YAML blueprint-based automation for simplified configuration
+* YAML automation blueprint and profile generator utilities
-* JSON-based plant profile registry supporting dynamic tagging and advanced phylogenetic groupings
-* Robust integration with InfluxDB and Grafana for deep analytics and visualization
+* Plant registry with dynamic tagging for grouped analytics
-* Integrated GitHub Actions for continuous integration and validation
-* Organized and compliant file structure suitable for HACS
+* Repository structured for use as a custom HACS repository

 ---